 We need to sit high enough on a meditation cushion or bench so that our sacrum, and therefore our pelvis, can tilt forward so that the spinal curves above can fall into place.
 That is why meditation cushions are designed to give us extra height.
 Here are some tips on how to choose the best support for your body and your practice:

-Zafu and Zen Cushion
+Zafu and Zen Cushions

 Zafus are the traditional, round meditation cushion.
 Our Zafus are filled with organic buckwheat hulls and are about five inches high.
-For many people the height of our Zafus will be more than sufficient for comfortable sitting.
+For most people the height of our Zafus will be more than sufficient for comfortable sitting.

-Our Zen Cushions are similar in height to our Zafus, but rectangular shaped.
+Our Zen Cushions are similar in height to our Zafus, but rectangular in shape.
 Whether you choose the Zafu or Zen is a matter of personal preference.
 Sitting on the wide side of the Zen Pillow will support the tops of your thighs more than the Zafu will.
 Some people prefer more

 support, while others prefer that their upper thighs extend off the edge of their cushion.
 These people will prefer the Zafu.
 But all in all, the support is very similar between the two of them.